simone-silvestri/CudaNavierStokes/README.md

 # cuda-solver for 1D advection equation

+The initial function to advance in time can be chosen in initProfile (in main.cu)

 to benchmark the speed on CPU:

 - choose parameters in globals.h (nsteps and grid)